This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 How to Brew Loose Leaf Tea

 If you're new to loose leaf tea, you're in the right place.
-Swipe to follow along as we brew a cup of our bestselling Panacea from the Living Tea Starter Kit →
+Swipe to follow along as we brew a cup of one of our bestselling teas, Panacea →

 You'll need your tea, glass infuser mug, spoon (all included in the Starter Kit), and hot water.